nd-crane/raite-data-registry/README.md

 ## Dataset Registry Maintenance

-You can add, pull, and update data in that RAITE dataset registry.
-For more information about data registry go to [https://dvc.org/doc/use-cases/data-registry](https://dvc.org/doc/use-cases/data-registry)
+Add, pull, and update data in that RAITE dataset registry.
+For more information about data registry, go to [https://dvc.org/doc/use-cases/data-registry](https://dvc.org/doc/use-cases/data-registry)

 **Note**: To access this dataset registry, you must have SSH access to *CRC machines*.
 We will add another remote location with an access type other than an SSH-dependent one so that users outside of Notre Dame have access.